-Differentiated resources are used within lessons to enable access to learning for individual needs, including multi-sensory resources.
+Differentiated resources are used within lessons access to individual needs, including multi-sensory resources.
 Pupils are prompted as needed to aid learning, for example by physical, gestural, verbal or visual prompts.
-Communication systems appropriate to individual pupils are used such as objects of reference, photos, on-body signing, Makaton, symbols etc. Activities may be repeated in order to reinforce learning.
+Communication systems appropriate to individual pupils are used such as objects of reference, photos, on-body signing, Makaton, symbols.
+Activities may be repeated in order to reinforce learning.
 Each lesson generally has the same structure - intro, main activities, plenary.
 Lessons usually include a mix of whole class, small group and 1:1 work.
-Our lessons are structured according to the needs of the pupils through the use of class timetables, individual timetables, 'now and next' boards etc. Teaching assistants, students and volunteers are used effectively to support learning, and lessons are structured to promote independence and develop key life skills wherever possible.
+Our lessons are structured according to the needs of the pupils through the use of class timetables such as individual timetables or 'now and next' boards.
+Teaching assistants, students and volunteers are used effectively to support learning, and lessons are structured to promote independence where possible.